FancyGrid/awesome-grid/README.md

 *  [Infographic Tools](#infographic-tools)

 ## Libraries
-* [Grid.js](http://gridjs.io/) - Advanced table plugin written in TypeScript.
-It has integrations with React, Vue, Angular and jQuery.
 * [ag-grid](http://ag-grid.com/) - Serious data grid solution for Enterprise.
 It supports major javascript frameworks:
 Angular 1, Angular2, Aurelia, React, VueJs, Web Components.
 It has both free and commercial licences.
 Free is limited on features.